 ICC profiles play a key role in color management.
-They describe the color spaces of the input and output devices and allow an optimal conversion of input data to the respective printing process.
+They describe the color spaces of the input and output devices, allowing the input data to be matched optimally to each print process.
 ICC profiles are often already embedded in the PDF files because ICC profiles can be assigned when the documents are being created, e.g. in InDesign or Photoshop.
-These ICC profiles describe the color space of the present data and allow a correct transformation to the output color space.
-In the Prinect workflow, incorrect profiles can be ignored and replaced by better profiles.
+These ICC profiles describe the color space of the data on hand and allow them to be transformed correctly to the target color space.
+Unsuited profiles can be ignored in the Prinect workflow and are replaced by better ones.